yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

   'segmentation': [[155, 96, 155, 270, 351, 270, 351, 96]]}
 ```

-It’s helpful to use constants instead of strings, since we get tab-completion and don’t mistype. so then we can create dits to convert from IDs to class names, the same thing for image IDs and their names, and we also create a list containing all of the image IDs in the training set.
+It’s helpful to use constants instead of strings, since we get tab-completion and don’t mistype. so then we can create dicts to convert from IDs to class names, the same thing for image IDs and their names, and we also create a list containing all of the image IDs in the training set.

 ```python
 FILE_NAME, ID, IMG_ID, CAT_ID, BBOX = 'file_name', 'id', 'image_id', 'category_id', 'bbox'